GISense/Soundscape-to-Image/README.md

 Environment: Python 3.9 or newer
 See <em>requirements.txt</em>

-we combine our audio encoder with imagen decoder. recommand to first train the audio encoder
+We combine our audio encoder with imagen decoder.
+Recommand to first train the audio encoder.

 1. install imagen_pytorch, change its diffusion decoder max_text_len into 343,change max_seq_len into 768
 2. put you train audio set and image set in ./extract/audio and ./extract/image